dotmpe/node-sitefile/doc/scm-branches.rst

       require-js
         - Setting up for integrated module configuration.
 Want to get stack up using require-js.
-See `Router feature`_ docs
+See `Router Feature`_ docs.

       api-docs
-        - Want to look at JSDoc features.
+        - Want to look at JSDoc features. http:/doc/literate
-        - But first setting up a `docco` build.
+        - But first set up a `docco` build to see current docs. http:/doc/api

   demo
     - Merging experimental features.
 Should keep master clean.